Mathematical Modeling of a pH Swing Precipitation Process and its Optimal Design: Process description

 where $a(\caion)$ and $a(\coion)$ are the activities of calcium and carbonate ions, respectively.
 The supersaturation ratio, $\sigma$, is then expressed as $\sigma = s - 1$.
 Changes in pH, temperature, or ion concentrations can alter the saturation state, inducing either supersaturation $(\sigma > 0)$ or undersaturation $(\sigma < 0)$.
 Our supersaturation definition, $\sigma = s-1$, provides a signed relative measure compared to the ratio $s$ defined in \cite{Liendo2022}.

 From the above equation, it is evident that the amount of precipitate formed, for a given concentration of $[\text{Ca}^{2+}]$, depends on the concentration of carbonate ions ($[\text{CO}_3^{2-}]$).
-The role of pH in determining the concentration of $[\text{CO}_3^{2-}]$ ions, and thus the solubility and precipitation of CaCO$_3$, is critical in understanding the process of precipitation.
-The carbonate ion equilibria in the calcium ion-rich solution are governed by the dissociation of carbonic acid (H$_2$CO$_3$).
-CO$_2$ gas, dissolved in the ion-rich solution, forms H$_2$CO$_3$, which dissociates further into bicarbonate (HCO$_3^-$) and carbonate (CO$_3^{2-}$) ions.
+The role of pH in determining the concentration of $[\text{CO}_3^{2-}]$ ions, and thus the solubility and precipitation of CaCO$_3$, is crucial for understanding and thus modeling the process of precipitation.
+The equilibrium of carbonate ion in the calcium ion-rich solution is governed by the dissociation of carbonic acid (H$_2$CO$_3$) which in turn depends on the availability of CO$_2$ gas.
+The CO$_2$ gas, dissolved in the ion-rich solution, forms H$_2$CO$_3$, which dissociates further into bicarbonate (HCO$_3^-$) and carbonate (CO$_3^{2-}$) ions.
 This process is highly pH-dependent:

-where $K_H$ is the Henry constant for CO$_2$ dissolution in water, while $K_{a1}$ and $K_{a2}$ are the first and the second dissolution constants for H$_2$CO$_3$, respectively.
+where $K_H$ is the Henry constant for CO$_2$ dissolution in water, while $K_{a_1}$ and $K_{a_2}$ are the first and the second dissolution constants for H$_2$CO$_3$, respectively.
 From the above equation, the concentration of [$\text{CO}_3^{2-}$] (in equilibrium) can be expressed as: